abarker/typped/doc/sphinx_docs/dispatching.rst

 (via the `def_token` method), as must ignored whitespace.
 The lpar, rpar, and comma tokens must also be defined a literals (via the `def_literal` method).

+Recall that the head-handler will be called to process a subexpression starting from the beginning.
+That head-handler is then responsible for parsing the full subexpression -- though it can itself call `recursive_parse` to parse sub-subexpressions.
+We are defining a head-handler that only matches a function name in the case when the peek token is an lpar with no intervening space.

+TODO: update code with latest version from Python file, after cleanup, etc.

 .. code-block:: python

    class MyParser(PrattParser):